charkour/react-reactions/README.md

 `className?: string` - Pass a string that applies to the counter container

 `onClick?: () => void` - Pass a callback that is added to the `onClick` property to the counter container

+`style?: React.CSSProperties` - Pass a style object to the counter container

 ![image](https://user-images.githubusercontent.com/33156025/135777827-803fac2d-d2c9-4734-8073-bd6e3a6d2160.png)